nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 # If you want a specific version, use 'postgresql-12' or similar instead of 'postgresql':
 sudo apt-get -y install postgresql
 ```
+## pgAdmin for database administration
+* The PostgreSQL database can be very easily administered pgAdmin is the
 ![pgAdmin_snap](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pgAdmin_snap.png)

 ### References